jtbaird/prism-pull/README.md

     - Working on finding lowest compatible python version at the moment.
 Install with: `pip install prism-pull`
 ## Usage
+Remember to follow the [PRISM Group](https://prism.nacse.org/terms/) terms of use for whatever your project may be.
 Usage is simple, and will be familiar to anyone who has used the PRISM GUI in the past.
 The package consists of one class, and it's associated getter methods:
 - PrismSession
     - get_30_year_monthly_normals